withastro/docs/src/pages/en/tutorial/6-interactivity/index.md

 ### Add CSS styling for each theme

-To make your toggler, text and background different colors in each theme, we can define some CSS variables.
+To make your toggler, text and background different colors in each theme, define some CSS variables.

 1. Define style colors for both a light (default) and dark theme in `global.css`.
 You can choose your own, or copy and paste: